danialhbma/ITP-SE12-Power-Monitoring/telegram_service/README.md

 4. run TelegramService.py, if valid telegran API token, chat and channel ID exists in .env file, a 'hello' will be sent to the group chat.

 # System Monitoring Agent
-The System Monitoring Agent, is a routine systems check for cpu load, memory (RAM) usage, network traffic and disk usage.
-It is scheduled to run at hourly intervals.
-It uses Telegram Service, to notify end-users if abnormal system status is detected i.e., high cpu / network load or disk usage.
+The System Monitoring Agent, is a routine systems check for cpu load, memory (RAM) usage, network traffic and more importantly disk usage.
+It is scheduled to run at 2359 daily using the CRON expression below.
+* 59 23 * * * cd /home/yappi/ITP-SE12-Power-Monitoring/telegram_service && python3 SystemMonitoringAgent.py >> monitoring_reports.txt 2>&1